abijerey/QuickLink/README.md

-# URL Shortener - Production Ready
+# QuickLink - Production Ready

 A full-stack URL shortening service with Redis caching, analytics, and a modern React frontend.